 If your Alarm had often failed you at your neediest, then you would be probably open to the idea of this product called “Wake up Light” from Philips.
 What makes this product more compelling is the ability to simulate sunrise like environment by gradually increasing its brightness which- by the time your alarm goes off, would have brought you out of your REM sleep mode.
 It is almost like telling your brain that it is time for you to wake up but in a more classy way, that you can’t cheat by snoozing it.

 Internet of Things (IoT).
-IoT App Development Trends:
+Internet Of Things Applications Trends:

 What seemed like science fiction back then is now starting to look like a possibility, especially with the advent of IoT.
 Towards the close of 2015, technology witnessed IoT opportunities becoming reality.